james-stevens/powerdns-webui/README.md

 ![Frist Screen](/first.png)

-Because it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI you can reach, subject to the browser restrictions described above.
+Because it prompts you for a server name, you can use one copy of this webapp to access any PowerDNS RestAPI you can reach, subject to the browser restrictions described above.

 A fully working example configuration, and instructions, are provided in the `example` directory.